nishantp22/LifeatIITK-course-review-website/README.md

 ## Contribute

-I welcome contributions from the community to improve and expand the Pingala Timetable Chrome Extension.
+I welcome contributions from the community to improve and expand the project.
 If you're a developer and would like to contribute, please fork our repository on GitHub and submit pull requests.